This is an archived blog post from Green Alder Coaching

 I want to introduce you to HSP — the Highly Sensitive Person.
 This is the first of a series of blogs I will write about the subject.
 This term may be unfamiliar to you, so it may conjure up a weak and timid mouse-like person who would shrink at the slightest murmur….

 Well, you are wrong in thinking that way!
-There are many HSPs who try to fit in to our fast-paced and pressurised world.
-We may go unnoticed by trying to blend in— for fear we will stand out.
-We may not even recognise that we have a Highly Sensitive Person trait— we often live with a suspicion that there is something ‘odd’ about us, and that we do not resonate with the majority of people around us.
+There are many HSPs who try to fit into our fast-paced and pressurised world.
+We may go unnoticed by trying to blend in— for fear, we will stand out.
+We may not even recognise that we have a Highly Sensitive Person trait— we often live with a suspicion that there is something ‘odd’ about us and that we do not resonate with the majority of people around us.
 But, beneath a quieter exterior, there is a rich texture of interesting treasures to find.
-Unfortunately HSPs weaknesses (part of the package of who we are), tend to fuel negative labelling, as we are misunderstood within our pressurised culture.
+Unfortunately, HSP's weaknesses (part of the package of who we are), tend to fuel negative labeling, as we are misunderstood within our pressurised culture.

 However, there are many of us who are in-between—not completely broken and not yet flourishing.
-It takes years of soul searching and looking in different places for answers… We can gradually adapt and accept our differences to grow and find ways to feel secure in the world.
+It takes years of soul-searching and looking in different places for answers… We can gradually adapt and accept our differences to grow and find ways to feel secure in the world.
 We either do not understand what is ‘wrong’ with us, or we understand who we are but cope sub-optimally—a complicated map to navigate.
-Perhaps we need a GPS navigation system to lesson the journey and take out some of the long and painful forks in the road?
-We may have lost out on career opportunities, for example, or settled for drudgery type employment—just simply bumbling along wondering why we appear to be affected more by things around us.
+Perhaps we need a GPS navigation system to lessen the journey and take out some of the long and painful forks on the road.
+We may have lost out on career opportunities, for example, or settled for drudgery-type employment—just simply bumbling along wondering why we appear to be affected more by things around us.

-The in-betweeners are where I want to step in and help— to coach and optimise your strengths, so that you may thrive and flourish in todays world.
-To help you understand your unique authentic self and be more assertive and confident to remain true to you.
+The in-betweeners are where I want to step in and help— to coach and optimise your strengths, so that you may thrive and flourish in today's world.
+To help you understand your unique authentic self and be more assertive and confident to remain true to yourself.

 Most HSPs (Elaine Aron calls them the ‘priestly advisors’ who put the brakes on and point out long-term effects) will have a broad range of the following characteristics (Taken from Psychotherapy and the Highly Sensitive Person by Elain Aron):

-- Have unusual concern about social justice and the environment and express an unusual degree of compassion.
+Have an unusual concern about social justice and the environment and express an unusual degree of compassion.

-- Being easily overstimulated (easily overaroused) leading to a poorer performance.
+Being easily overstimulated (easily over-aroused) leads to a poorer performance.
 All traits suffer if we are extremely underaroused (bored) or overaroused and prefer to be at optimal arousal (between the two opposites).
 An HSP finds it harder to keep within the optimal arousal due to the fast-tracked warrior-type pace of our culture.
-This leads to us struggling with being observed, public speaking, timed tests and crowded places.
+This leads to us struggling with being observed, public speaking, timed tests, and crowded places.

-- Express greater emotional reactions.
-We can be hurt deeply by criticism and try to reflect what we have done wrong.
+Express greater emotional reactions.
+We can be hurt deeply by criticism and try to reflect on what we have done wrong.

-- Having physical sensitivities— a faster startle response, more sensitive to pain and stimulants and a more reactive immune system.
+Having physical sensitivities— a faster startle response, more sensitivity to pain and stimulants, and a more reactive immune system.

-- Nature has an unusually healing, calming or moving effect.
-Fond of all plants, animals and being near water.
+Nature has an unusually healing, calming, or moving effect.
+Fond of all plants, and animals and being near water.

 Most non-HSPs (Elaine Aron’s ‘warrior kings’ who want to conquer things) will have a broad range of the following:

-- Take more risks with less preparation and happy to try again if failed.
+Take more risks with less preparation and be happy to try again if failed.

-- Enjoy gambling more.
-They are less affected by actual or imagined financial or other loss or by making a mistake.
+Enjoy gambling more.
+They are less affected by actual or imagined financial or other losses or by making a mistake.

-- They may practice a religion but question it less.
-Relatively fewer are preoccupied by spiritual matters, philosophy, or “the meaning of life”.
+They may practice religion but question it less.
+Relatively fewer are preoccupied with spiritual matters, philosophy, or “the meaning of life”.